uwescience/DSSG2016-UnsafeFoods/index.md

 1. Mine and integrate a large corpus of data posted online to understand trends and features in unsafe food product reports

-2. Develop a preliminary classification model for early identification of unsafe foods
+2. Develop preliminary classification models for early identification of unsafe foods

 This is one of